--The original share certificate was collected by Hemal R Panchamia on behalf of Rajgopal BV from Sharepro office on 21 Dec 2015.
-We were verbally informed by Bharti Parikh that she had received call from Indira stating that a person would come to collect the share certificate.
-Hemal had also collected his own share certificate (Folio No.024443 as mentioned in point v above).
+-The original share certificate was handed over to unidentified person as per the Sharepro records.
+We were verbally informed by Bharti Parikh that she had received call from Indira stating that a person would come to collect the share certificate on behalf of G.K.
+Dhariwal.
+The same unidentified person had also collected the share certificate on behalf of Basana Chaudhary (Folio number 024440 as mentioned in point iv below).